You found our list of the best Slack apps!

 Users can either send the selected gif or shuffle for a new image.
 Also, admins can customize the search settings by appropriateness to ensure all gifs are work safe.

-Giphy is one of the most funny Slack bots, and has major potential for online team building.
+Giphy is one of the most funny Slack bots, and has major potential for team building online.

 Learn more about Giphy for Slack.